Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 ---
-title: Send a signal to a container
+title: Send a Signal to a Container
 nav: Send Signal
 modified_at: 2023-01-12 00:00:00
 tags: app signal